Tokyo Travel Guide

 - Booking too many timed attractions: one or two strong anchors per day is usually enough.

-- Underestimating transfer time: major stations, exits, and platform changes eat more time than people expect.
+- Underestimating transfer time: major stations, exits, and platform changes eat more time than many people expect.

 - Treating Disney as a half-day stop: Disneyland and DisneySea both work best as full-day commitments.

-- Waiting too long to book skyline or themed attractions: SHIBUYA SKY, teamLab, and major indoor experiences are easier when secured early.
+- Waiting too long to book key experiences: SHIBUYA SKY, teamLab, and major themed attractions are easier when secured early.

-- Ignoring arrival setup: fix airport transfer, transit card, and mobile data early so your first day starts clean.
+- Ignoring arrival setup: airport transfer, transit card, and mobile data matter more than most first-time visitors think.

-- Skipping weather backups: Tokyo is much easier when you already know your indoor and rainy-day substitutes.
+- Skipping rainy-day backups: Tokyo is easier when you already know your indoor alternatives.

 2-Day Tokyo Itinerary Framework